Common eider: Description

-The common eider is both the largest of the four eider species and the largest duck found in Europe, and is exceeded in North America only by smatterings of the Muscovy duck, which only reaches North America in a wild state in southernmost Texas (and arguably south Florida where feral but non-native populations reside).
-It measures 50 to 71 cm in length, weighs 0.81 to 3.04 kg and spans 80–110 cm across the wings.
+The common eider is the largest of the four eider species, measuring 50 to 71 cm in length, weighs 0.81 to 3.04 kg and spans 80–110 cm across the wings.
 The average weight of 22 males in the North Atlantic was 2.21 kg while 32 females weighed an average of 1.92 kg.
-It is characterized by its bulky shape and large, wedge-shaped bill.
+It is distinguished by its bulky shape and large, wedge-shaped bill.
 The male is distinct, with its black and white plumage and green nape.
 The female is a brown bird, but can still be readily distinguished from all ducks, except other eider species, on the basis of size and head shape.
-The drake's display call is a strange almost human-like "ah-ooo", while the hen utters hoarse quacks.
+The drake's display call is a strange almost human-like "ah-ooo", while the duck utters hoarse quacks.
 The species is often readily approachable.

-Drakes of the European, eastern North American and Asia/western North American races can be distinguished by minor differences in plumage and bill colour.
-Some authorities place the subspecies v-nigra as a separate species.
+Drakes of the European, Asian, and eastern and western North American subspecies can be distinguished by small differences in plumage and bill colour.
+Nominate S. m. mollissima has a yellowish-green bill, while S. m. dresseri has a greenish-grey bill, as does the slightly smaller S. m. faeroeensis.
+The Arctic Atlantic S. m. borealis and the Arctic Pacific S. m. v-nigrum have bright orange-yellow bills.